Views from the Eiffel Tower

 8. Sacré Coeur

-The Sacré Coeur (Sacred Heart) basilica is located far to the northeast of the tower.
-Despite its 130-metre height, you should ideally climb to the top to isolate the basilica from other distractions that may cross your 6.6-km gaze.
+The basilica of Sacré Coeur (Sacré Co eur ) is located far to the northeast of the tower.
+Despite its 130-metre height, it would be ideal to climb to the top to isolate the basilica from other distractions that may cross your 6.6 km gaze.

-If you are interested in seeing the basilica from the Eiffel Tower in the clearest possible way, I recommend that you climb the tower only when the sky is completely clear.
-Who knows, you might even be able to see the basilica's bell, the largest in France weighing 18 tonnes.
+If you are interested in seeing the basilica from the Eiffel Tower as clearly as possible, I recommend that you climb the tower only when the sky is completely clear.
+Who knows, you might even catch a glimpse of the basilica's bell, the largest in France weighing 18 tonnes.

 Visible from many parts of Paris, the Sacré-Cœur basilica is the highlight of the Montmartre hill.
 With its Romanesque-Byzantine style, the church shares more resemblance with the Taj Mahal in India than with the Gothic cathedral of Notre-Dame.